 Once upon a time... |

-Rae St. Clair Bridgman is an award-winning Winnipeg author and illustrator of children’s books, including several picture books and the mythical MiddleGate Books.
+Rae St. Clair Bridgman is an award-winning Canadian author and illustrator of children’s books, including several picture books and the mythical MiddleGate Books.
 University professor, anthropologist, urban planner, mother of six, grandmother to nine ... she has a knack for finding the magical and extraordinary in the ordinary, in between the cracks of reality.
-Favourite things to do in her spare time: watching ants, chasing crayfish, reading the dictionary, playing tuba, watching clouds, and inventing toys.
-She writes from Winnipeg, which is located on the original lands of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
+She writes from Winnipeg, Manitoba.
+Favourite things to do in her spare time: watching ants, chasing crayfish, learning new words, playing tuba, watching clouds.

 |